Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Appendix

-where $i$ and $j$ denote the crystal number and the energy bin, respectively, and $M_{ij}$ is the observed event rate for $i^\mathrm{th}$ crystal in $j^\mathrm{th}$ energy bin.
-The number of background events $B_{ij}(\bm{\alpha})$ and signal events $S_{ij}(\sigma,\bm{\alpha})$ are generated from the simulated experiments through the background modeling and the WIMP signal discussed above, with effects by systematic uncertainties.
-The systematic uncertainty affecting the background model is included as a function of the nuisance parameter $\bm{\alpha}$, as
+where the number of background events $B_{ij}(\bm{\alpha},\bm{\beta})$ and signal events $S_{ij}(\sigma,\bm{\alpha})$ are generated from the simulated experiments through the background modeling and the WIMP signal discussed above, with effects by systematic uncertainties.
+The systematic uncertainty affecting the background model is included as a function of the nuisance parameter $\bm{\alpha}$ and $\bm{\beta}$, as